Gauravsaha-97/TwitterData/README.md

 # Twitter Data

 ## Aim of this Project
-  Filter out the tweets by the user input hashtas and store them in a json file
+  Filter out the tweets by the user input hashtags and store them in a json file

 ## Packages used
 <ul>